-The 47th installment of the Elmhurst College Jazz Festival was one of our best yet!
-Click on the names below to read more about the world-class artists who performed at the Festival.
+The 48th installment of the Elmhurst College Jazz Festival is shaping up to be one of our best yet!
+Click on the names below to read more about these world-class performers.

-Our 47th Festival marks Mr. Shew's eighth appearance as guest artist/adjudicator.
-He will perform on Thursday, February 20 as part of the High School Invitational and on Sunday, February 23 in a feature performance.
+Mr. Mackrel serves as guest artist/adjudicator, and he will perform on Thursday, February 19 as part of the High School Invitational and on Sunday, February 22 in a feature performance.